Friday July 6, 2018

 Now that you know where your customers are coming from and going, you can use all kinds of tools to retarget your customers.
 The variety and number of tools you use just depends on your goals and your budget.
 In general, though, the more tools you can use the better because it puts you in front of your potential customers more often.
 Plus, by using a variety of platforms to get in front of your audience, you'll avoid ad fatigue.

 Retargeting is the most important aspect of making your marketing campaigns profitable.
-Overlooking that aspect is the biggest reason small businesses aren’t successful with advertising, and especially online advertising.
+Overlooking that aspect is the biggest reason small businesses aren't successful with advertising, and especially online advertising.
 Learning how to successfully retarget and implementing the systems to convert customers will explode your social ROI and make your online advertising a significant part of your revenue source.
 Thinking about copying your competitor's marketing campaign?
 Don't!
 Read this first!

 Next time on the blog, we'll talk about value ladders and break down how you can offer value to your customers to incentivize them to buy from you.
 In the meantime, check out our recent blogs about sales funnels and cold, warm, and hot audiences, and subscribe to our blog so you won't miss any of our posts!